How to implement navigation display between content for previous/next document tags `prevArchive`/`nextArchive`?

 </div>

 In this code, we first use{% prevArchive prev %}and{% nextArchive next %}Try to get the previous and next documents.
-Then, through{% if prev %}and{% if next %}Perform condition judgment, only show the link and title when the document exists.If not found, display the prompt 'No more' to ensure the user understands that they are at the beginning or end of the article sequence.
+Then, by{% if prev %}and{% if next %}Perform a conditional judgment, only display the link and title when the document exists.If not found, display the prompt 'Nothing here', to ensure the user understands that they are at the start or end of the article sequence.

 2. Visual navigation with thumbnails

-To make navigation more attractive, we can introduce document thumbnails.A suitable thumbnail can not only attract users to click, but also give them a direct understanding of the content to be read.
+To make navigation more attractive, we can introduce document thumbnails.A suitable thumbnail can not only attract users to click, but also give them a direct understanding of the content they are about to read.

 <div class="document-navigation visual-navigation">